Considering a loft conversion? Here's what you need to know

 Which are the best windows for loft conversions?

-- Dormer windows not only give natural light but can add space to a loft conversion.
+Dormer windows on the other hand will give natural light and can add space to a dormer loft conversion.
 They are particularly effective where the pitch angle is high, as the useful floor area can be increased.

-The mansard type will give maximum conversion roof space because it projects the maximum available head height, thus giving a greater usable floor area.
-A hip to gable conversion has a similar effect.
+The mansard type will give maximum conversion roof space because it projects the most available head height, thus giving a greater usable floor area.
+A hip to gable loft conversion has a similar effect.
 Both provide opportunities for introducing windows.

 How do you heat a loft conversion?

-Extensions normally increases the heat load requirement of the house and so the boiler may need to be upgraded, but a loft conversion may require little extra capacity, particularly where the space is well insulated and can improve the overall energy efficiency of the house.
+Most types of extension normally increase the heat load requirement of the house and so the boiler may need to be upgraded.
+However, a loft conversion may require little extra capacity, particularly where the space is well insulated, and can in fact improve the overall energy efficiency of the house.

-However, if a bathroom is added, a boiler upgrade may be necessary.
-It is a good idea to switch to an unvented system that does not require header tanks but relies on mains pressure (as long as it’s at least 1.5bar).
+If a bathroom is added though, a boiler upgrade may be necessary.
+It is a good idea to switch to an unvented system that does not require header tanks but relies on mains pressure (as long as it’s at least 1.5 bar).

 Options for heat emitters in attic rooms include radiators, underfloor heating, or a combination of both, perhaps with electric underfloor heating mats in bathrooms.